Alig1493/favorite-things/technical_questions/answers.md

     * Dockerized the application for better management
-    * Handling the success and failure requests and redirects (at the moment both success and failure responses redirect to the default landing page.)
+    * Handling the success and failure requests and redirects (at the moment both success and failure responses redirect to the default landing page.).
+Handle and improve the login flow better.
     * Use a base URL namespace to avoid changing request URLs in every single component file
     * Code for testing